1rneh/secure-credential-provision-extension/README.md

 3. Clone this repository

 4. Type `about:debugging#/runtime/this-firefox` into the search bar.

-Load the extension as temporary add on by choosing the manifest.json file in the main repository directory.
+5. Load the extension as temporary add on by choosing the manifest.json file in the main repository directory.

-5. Next to the newly added extension with the name _Secure Credential Provision_ click "Inspect".
-Now you can repeat the [credentials theft exploit](https://github.com/1rneh/capture-credentials-exploit) or try a different login web page.
+6. Next to the newly added extension with the name _Secure Credential Provision_ click "Inspect" to check out the extension.

+7. Now you can execute the [credentials theft exploit](https://github.com/1rneh/capture-credentials-exploit) or try a different login web page.
 Check out the logs that indicate that the extension has received credential information or modified a HTTP request body.

+8. Optional: Repeat the credential theft exploit but without the prototype changes.
+Set `extensions.experiments.enabled` to false for this.